[Skip to Content]

 Soil life needs moisture, oxygen, organic matter, and minerals among others.

-Soil is alive with fungus, bacteria, algae, and others living micro-organisms.
+Soil is alive with fungus, bacteria, algae, and others living micro-organisms and it's important to feed them.

 Other than rain, our source of moisture is from wells, rivers, and lakes, all of which are high in alkaline salts.
 High concentrations of mineral salts diminish organic life (look at the Dead Sea).
 Bio-stimulants increase the living populations.
 They are the answer to improving our soil.